BRC Group Holdings

-B. Riley Financial, Inc. (referred to as B. Riley) is an American financial services company headquartered in Los Angeles, California.
+BRC Group Holdings (referred to as B. Riley) is an American financial services company headquartered in Los Angeles, California.
 The company is known for its investment banking services regarding small cap companies as well as retail liquidation services.
 It has also acquired several organizations and companies in recent years.

 History

 1997–2000: Early years

 In 1997, Bryant Riley founded B. Riley & Co. as a stock-picking firm serving institutional investors by providing research on small companies.
 The firm was fined $5,000 that year by the U.S. Securities and Exchange Commission (SEC) for lax record-keeping.

 2001–2020: Acquisitions and growth

 Initially Riley did not want the firm being involved in investment banking due to conflict of interest issues.
 However, in July 2003, the firm acquired Friend & Co., a boutique investment bank where Riley once worked.

 In 2012, B. Riley acquired Caris & Co., a stock research firm to increase its sales and trading business in the brokerage industry during a slowdown in the industry.

 In June 2014, B. Riley & Co. merged with appraisal and liquidation service provider, Great American Group to form B. Riley Financial, a company listed on the OTC Bulletin Board under the ticker "RILY".

 In July 2015, B. Riley was approved to be uplisted to the Nasdaq exchange.

 In February 2017, B. Riley acquired FBR & Co. in a $160 million deal to further scale its existing business.

 In May 2017, B. Riley acquired brokerage company, Wunderlich Securities for $67 million to expand its wealth management business.

 In August 2018, B. Riley acquired GlassRatner Advisory & Capital Group, a restructuring advisory firm to expand its advisory presence.

 In November 2018, B. Riley acquired 49% stake of broker-dealer National Holdings Corp from Fortress Biotech for $22.9 million.
 In January 2021, B. Riley acquired the rest of National Holdings Corp.
 In July 2022, National Holdings Corp's largest subsidiary, National Securities closed down after 75 years with its business being integrated into B. Riley.
 This came after National Securities was penalized by Financial Industry Regulatory Authority (FINRA).

 In April 2020, it was reported that B. Riley was benefitting from the retail apocalypse especially in 2020 due to the COVID-19 pandemic.
 As many brick-and-mortar retail stores closed, this gave B. Riley a lot of opportunities to provide liquation services.

 In June 2020, B. Riley acquired Alderney Advisors, a restructuring firm that specializes in the automotive industry.